HenryIbeh999/Life-of-Py/README.md

 - Your salary is adjusted by the economy's `salary_index` (inflation can reduce your real earnings!)
 - You advance in levels by consistently working and maintaining your character

-### Economy System
+## Economy System

-Here's where it gets interesting.
-Your personal finances exist within a **living, breathing economy** that simulates real-world economic pressure:
+### It's a very simplified version of what you would call a _working economy_
 #### Economic Indicators (Updated Daily)
-- **Inflation**: Affects prices and real wages
+- **Inflation**: Affects prices and actual value of wages
-- **Interest Rate**: Affects bank deposits
+- **Interest Rate**: Affects interest gotten from bank deposits
 - **Salary Index**: Multiplier applied to your job salary
-- **Tax Rate**: Eventually affects your take-home (framework for future expansion)
+- **Tax Rate**: Eventually affects the rate in which you're taxed

-#### How It Affects You
-Your actual daily salary = `base_salary × salary_index × inflation`

-If inflation jumps from 1.0 to 1.5, your $50/day job suddenly feels like $33/day in real purchasing power.
 The economy graph lets you visualize these trends over time.

 ### Day/Night Cycle